NHS job cuts & system changes: info for members

 What we know so far: NHS England and DHSC

-The government has announced that NHS England will be abolished with remaining staff merging with the Department for Health and Social Care.
+The government is abolishing NHS England with remaining staff merging with the Department for Health and Social Care.

 • 50% of the total staff of NHS England and DHSC will be cut

-• The DHSC will launch a separate voluntary exit scheme for civil servants
+• The DHSC will launch a voluntary exit scheme for civil servants

 • All NHS England vacancies are frozen apart from in ‘exceptional circumstances’